-We at Darwish Law understand how local courts operate and have extensive knowledge of California criminal law and the justice system.
-We can legally represent you in Santa Ana or the surrounding cities.
+We, at Darwish Law, understand how local courts operate and have extensive knowledge of California criminal law and the justice system.
+We can represent you in Santa Ana or the surrounding cities.
 If you’ve been arrested for or charged with stalking, our lawyers will analyze all the facts surrounding your case and build a defense strategy that’ll help you obtain the best possible outcome.
 Call us today for a free, confidential consultation and case evaluation.

 - You maliciously, willfully, and repeatedly harassed or followed someone else, and

 - You made/sent credible threats intending to make the other party reasonably fear for their safety or that of their immediate family